 Travel Time Reliability as a Service Using Freight Signal Priority.
 Denver will be the first in the nation to deliver travel time reliability as a service to the freight industry using traffic signal priority.
-This has three major benefits, as it 1) incentivizes fleets to equip with DSRC at their expense, 2) gives Denver the opportunity to drive business rules for freight travel through the City in order to reduce peak period traffic and lessen the impact on underserved communities, providing proactive instead of reactive guidance to the freight industry, and 3) coincides perfectly with upcoming I-70 reconstruction, which will require extensive freight industry engagement.
-We will use technology to provide a service and help the industry navigate the construction impact instead of merely offering information about the impact.
+This has three major benefits, as it 1) incentivizes fleets to equip with DSRC at their expense, 2) gives Denver the opportunity to drive business rules for freight travel through the City in order to reduce peak period traffic and lessen the impact on underserved communities, providing proactive instead of reactive guidance to the freight industry, and 3) coincides perfectly with upcoming I-70 reconstruction, which will require extensive freight industry navigate the construction impact instead of merely offering information about the impact.